michal-km/storeapi/README.md

 ## Testing

 In order to not spoil a production database, all tests are performed on a separate "store_test" database.
+Before each test, a transaction is initiated.
+After performing test case, a transaction rollback restores all tables to their initial state.

-Tests are using a different configuration file, settings.test.php
+Tests are using a different configuration file, settings.test.php.

 To perform full functional test range, please run command:
 ```